 About our Docker image

-The Docker image is based on latest stable Fedora.
-It includes Spectrum 2 and also lot of 3rd-party backends you would have to compile or install yourself when not using Docker image.
+Our Docker image includes Spectrum 2 and also lot of 3rd-party backends you would have to compile or install yourself when not using Docker image.
 This includes:

 - Facebook (purple-facebook plugin)